 where $\sigma^{0}_{e^+e^-\rightarrow\pi^+\pi^-}$ is the lowest order cross section of the pointlike pion pair production.
 The pion form factor is evaluated from the experimental data using the following expression:

-The ratio $N_{\pi\pi}/N_{ee}$ is obtained from the event separation procedure, $\Delta^{bg}=N_{bg}^{sim}/N_{ee}^{sim}$ -- the correction for background processes (applied only in the energy deposition-based event separation, where only cosmic events background are taken into account in the likelihood minimization), $\sigma^{0}_{i}$ ($i=e^+e^-,\,\pi^+\pi^-$) -- the lowest order cross section of the corresponding pair production in the selected polar angles, $\delta_i$ -- radiative correction for this cross section within chosen selection criteria Eq.~\ref{eq:cuts}, $\varepsilon_i$ -- detection efficiency which accounts for a track reconstruction, a trigger efficiency, bremsstrahlung energy loss of electrons, nuclear interactions of pions, pion loses due to decays and etc. The detection efficiency is obtained as much as possible from the experimental data and it is applied in the multiplicative way $(1-\delta^{trg}_{eff})\cdot(1-\delta^{base}_{eff})\cdot(1-\delta^{Z cut}_{eff})\cdot...\cdot()$ as corrections to the ``ideal'' detector case with $\varepsilon=1$.
+The ratio $N_{\pi\pi}/N_{ee}$ is obtained from the event separation procedure, $\Delta^{bg}=N_{bg}^{sim}/N_{ee}^{sim}$ -- the correction for background processes (applied only in the energy deposition-based event separation, where only cosmic events background are taken into account in the likelihood minimization), $\sigma^{0}_{i}$ ($i=e^+e^-,\,\pi^+\pi^-$) -- the lowest order cross section of the corresponding pair production in the selected polar angles, $\delta_i$ -- radiative correction for this cross section within chosen selection criteria Eq.~(\ref{eq:cuts}), $\varepsilon_i$ -- detection efficiency which accounts for a track reconstruction, a trigger efficiency, bremsstrahlung energy loss of electrons, nuclear interactions of pions, pion loses due to decays and etc. The detection efficiency is obtained as much as possible from the experimental data and it is applied in the multiplicative way $(1-\delta^{trg}_{eff})\cdot(1-\delta^{base}_{eff})\cdot(1-\delta^{Z cut}_{eff})\cdot...\cdot()$ as corrections to the ``ideal'' detector case with $\varepsilon=1$.
 The expression similar to the above one was used to predict the ratio of a number of $\mu^+\mu^-$ pairs to a number of $e^+e^-$ pairs:

 further, this ratio was fixed in the event separation procedure.
-When the procedure allows to measure the number of muon pairs at the cms energies $\sqrt{s} \lesssim 0.7$~GeV, the measured ratio is compared to the calculated one as a crosscheck.
+When the procedure allows to measure the number of muon pairs at the c.m.~energies $\sqrt{s} \lesssim 0.7$~GeV, the measured ratio is compared to the calculated one as a cross-check.
 It should be also noted that the radiative corrections $\delta_{ee}$ and $\delta_{\mu\mu}$ include the contribution from the vacuum polarization in a photon propagator, while in case of the $\pi^+\pi^-$ process it is included in the definition of the pion form factor.